Danish Address Register

 The Danish Address Register (DAR; Danish: Danmarks Adresseregister) is the authoritative registry of all streets and addresses in Denmark.

-The data is maintained by the local municipalities, and the central IT platform is provided by the Agency for Data Supply and Efficiency, a part of the Ministry of Climate, Energy and Utilities.
+The data is maintained by the local municipalities, and the central IT platform is provided by the Danish Agency for Climate Data (previously Agency for Data Supply and Efficiency and Agency for Data Supply and Infrastructure), a part of the Ministry of Climate, Energy and Utilities.

-Data is provided free of charge for any purpose via download or web services.
+Data is provided under a Creative Commons license (CC BY 4.0) via download or web services.